How Solar Pool Heaters Work: Diagnosis & Troubleshooting

 First, Let's Diagnose How Your Solar Pool Heater Should Work

-Before troubleshooting any solar heater issues, it's essential to understand the complete system operation.
+With summer approaching, this is the #1 issue pool owners run into: their solar heater isn't warming the water, leaving them scrambling to diagnose what went wrong.
 Solar pool heaters work through a relatively simple but elegant process that harnesses the sun's energy to warm your pool water without adding chemicals or consuming electricity for heating.

 The Solar Heating Process Breakdown